lorenzobracciale/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am an Assistant Professor at the University of Rome "Tor Vergata".
-My research interest are in distributed systems.
-I like to apply [cryptograpic, machine learning] algorithms to different verticals.
+My research interests are distributed systems, data privacy, eHealth.
+I like to apply {cryptograpic, machine learning} algorithms to solve real problems in different verticals.
 Currently I teach Fundamentals of Computer Science, Web Technology, Digtal Health and Network Softwarization.
 I like to have impact in everyday life, that's why I founded several startups whose product have been used by thousands of users.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.